MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiomixer/reset_group_value.md

 ---
 layout: default
 title: Reset Group Value
-parent: Documentation
+parent: AudioMixer
 ---

 ## Reset Group Value
 **What it does:**
-Reset the value of the given exposed parameter for the complete [```AudioMixerGroup```](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/Audio.AudioMixerGroup.html) of a given sound to the default value and returns an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/#possible-errors)), showing wheter and how resetting the value of the given exposed parameter failed.
+Reset the value of the given exposed parameter for the complete [```AudioMixerGroup```](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/Audio.AudioMixerGroup.html) of a given sound to the default value and returns an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)), showing wheter and how resetting the value of the given exposed parameter failed.

 **How to call it:**
 - ```SoundName``` is the ```name``` we have given the sound we want to reset the [```AudioMixerGroup```](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/Audio.AudioMixerGroup.html) parameter on